ObsidianWolf/Train-Scheduler/README.md

 double click the file titled index.html (this will open in your internet browser) to begin.

+1. Enter destination of train or bus.

+2. Enter name of train or bus.

+3. Enter the time the first one leaves the terminal.

+4. Enter the Frequency or average amount of time it takes to reach a stop. **Must be a number.**
+    *Example, Every "5" mins*

 ## Technologies used?
 HTML5, CSS3, Java-Script, Jquery, FireBase API, MomentJS, Ajax.